Madelyn Kumar, Senior Photographer

 Under the current Yale policy, Peart said Yale is “proud” to meet demonstrated financial aid of all students.

 Though Yale meets 100 percent of students’ demonstrated financial need, that calculation is based on collaborative financial aid formulas among the Presidents Group.
-For some students, potential academic, athletic or other merit scholarships at other schools may offer them more money — and, thus, a lower financial burden — than the Yale-ascribed evaluation of financial need.
+For some students, opportunities like the Best Fully Funded Scholarships for American and International Students at other institutions may offer them more money — and, thus, a lower financial burden — than the Yale-ascribed evaluation of financial need.

 When Kanga was going through the college admissions process, she applied to seven schools.
 She submitted her Yale application through the University’s early action program, as she already knew Yale was her top-choice school.